checkout/checkout-sdk-php/README.md

 The **Checkout SDK for PHP** enables developers to easily work with Checkout.com APIs.
 It requires PHP 5.6.

+> **Warning**
+> This is a legacy version and is not fully maintained by Checkout team, we recommend using the [latest version](https://github.com/checkout/checkout-sdk-php/releases) to avoid compatibility issues

 ## Getting Help

 If you encounter a bug with Checkout SDK for PHP please search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.